UFC 261: Usman vs. Masvidal 2 | Event Profile, Full Results & Legacy

 UFC 261 is remembered as the night the UFC returned to full-capacity live audiences after the COVID-19 closed-door run.
 The 15,000-fan crowd at VyStar Veterans Memorial Arena was the first audible UFC crowd since UFC 248 in March 2020.
 The atmosphere transformed the broadcast — the popping ovations for Namajunas's head-kick KO and Usman's KO of Masvidal became some of the most-replayed moments of the year.

 For Kamaru Usman, the win cemented his case as the most dominant welterweight champion in UFC history.
-He extended his win streak to 14, made his fourth title defense (with one more to come at UFC 268), and silenced the 'asterisk' debate that had followed the short-notice UFC 251 bout.
+He extended his win streak to 14, made his fourth title defense, and silenced the 'asterisk' debate that had followed the short-notice UFC 251 bout.
 Masvidal had been given his full camp; Usman had finished him in 6 minutes 2 seconds.

 For Rose Namajunas, the second strawweight title reign would last just over six months.
-She defended successfully against Zhang Weili in the rematch at UFC 268 in November 2021 (split decision), then lost the title to Carla Esparza at UFC 274 in May 2022 by split decision.
+She defended successfully against Zhang Weili in the rematch at UFC 268 in November 2021 (split decision), then lost the title to Carla Esparza at UFC 274 in May 2022.

 For Chris Weidman, the leg injury effectively ended his competitive career.
-He underwent surgery the next day, spent 18 months in rehabilitation, and returned to the UFC for one more fight at UFC 292 in August 2023 (a unanimous-decision loss to Brad Tavares).
+He underwent surgery the next day, spent 18 months in rehabilitation, and returned for one more fight at UFC 292 in August 2023 (a unanimous-decision loss to Brad Tavares).
 He retired in 2024.

 FAQ